Recovering from a Hip Fracture…

 - Physical Therapy Assistant.
 A physical therapy assistant must have a two-year associate degree.
 They must pass a state licensing exam and will often have a requirement for continuing education.
 The assistant works under the supervision of a physical therapist.
 (My observation in Hawaii is that the assistant cannot lay out a plan for therapy, or prepare the reports necessary for insurance reimbursement.)
 As befits their lesser training, the average assistant earns $57,750, 35% less than a physical therapist.

 - Physical Therapy Aide, Physical Therapy Technician.
 You may even be entrusted to the hands-on care of an aide or technician.
 These are unlicensed folks how have graduated from high school and have at most some on-the-job training.
 Whatever they do is not reimbursable by most insurance, including Medicare.
-The median annual pay for these jobs is $26,240.
+The median annual pay for these jobs was $28,450 as of May 2020.

 PT Job Options